paygaphack/mentors-repo/news-api/README.md

 params = {
     'q': 'pay gap',
-    'apiKey': API_KEY,
+    'apiKey': API_KEY
-    'pageSize': 20,
-    'page': 1
 }
 ```

-For each endpoint, there are a range of additional parameters you can specify, such as `sources`, `from`, `to`, `language`, `sortBy` etc. For example, for the list of parameters available for the `/everything` endpoint, check out the 'Request parameters' section on [News API Everything](https://newsapi.org/docs/endpoints/everything).
+For each endpoint, there are a range of additional parameters you can specify, such as `pageSize`, `sources`, `from`, `to`, `language`, `sortBy` etc. For example, for the list of parameters available for the `/everything` endpoint, check out the 'Request parameters' section on [News API Everything](https://newsapi.org/docs/endpoints/everything).

 ## Working with the Data